Glossary

 Provides detailed information about material covered within the course.
 Including expected outcomes, total hours of class time, expected evaluation method for assignments, essays, and exams, and number of credits awarded upon completion.
 See also: Course outline.

-Secondary or post-secondary programs which lead to vocational education that focuses on technical skills with hands-on learning.
+Secondary or post-secondary programs which lead to educational training that focuses on technical skills with hands-on learning.
 These programs teach skills required to complete the tasks of a specific job.

 Learn more on Skilled Trades BC.

 Typical study length for this program is between 6-12 months.
 Introduces students to various training opportunities, with a trade area.
 Some foundation certificates can be completed in high school.
-Completion of these programs all you to receive some technical training credit towards your desired trade.
+Completion of these programs may allow you to receive technical training credits towards your desired trade.

 Learn more on Skilled Trades BC.